Finding branch-decompositions of matroids, hypergraphs, and more: The key step of the algorithm

-Our algorithm for computing a branch-decomposition of $\V$ of width $k$ deploys dynamic programming on a precomputed branch-decomposition $(T,\L)$ of $\V$ of width at most $\theta$.
+This section aims to provide the key step of the algorithm for \textsc{Branch-Width Compression}.
+Our algorithm for computing a branch-decomposition of~$\V$ of width~$k$ deploys dynamic programming on a precomputed branch-\decomposition{} $(T^b,\L^b)$ of~$\V$ of width at most $\theta$.
 For the dynamic programming, we will need to take advantage of this structure to design efficient algorithms.

+Let $(T^b,\L^b)$ be a branch-decomposition of a subspace arrangement $\V$.
+Though we define $T^b$ to have no degree-$2$ nodes in the definition of a branch-decomposition, we will sometimes relax this definition by allowing $T^b$ to have a special node, called the \emph{root}, of degree $2$ or $0$.
+To be precise, a \emph{rooted binary tree} is a rooted tree such that every nonroot node has degree $1$ or $3$ and the root has degree at most $2$.
+We may assume that $T^b$ is a rooted binary tree by picking an arbitrary edge $e$ and subdividing~$e$ to create a degree-$2$ root node $\rt$, and a branch-decomposition $(T^b,\L^b)$ with such tree $T^b$ will be called a \emph{rooted} branch-decomposition.
+We may orient each edge of $T^b$ toward the root $\rt$ and assume that $T^b$ is a rooted binary directed tree.

-Dynamic programming algorithms on tree-decomposition benefit from the small width by encoding solutions with respect to the bags.
+Dynamic programming algorithms on a tree-\decomposition{} by Bodlaender and Kloks~\cite{BK1996} benefit from the small width by encoding solutions with respect to the bags.
 While the bags are explicit in a given tree-decomposition, a branch-decomposition of a subspace arrangement does not provide an easy-to-handle metric for encoding solutions to our problem.
 In order to make it more useful, we will need some extra information.

-Let $(T,\L)$ be a branch-decomposition of a subspace arrangement $\V$.
-Though we define $T$ to have no degree-$2$ nodes in the definition of a branch-decomposition, we will sometimes relax this definition by allowing $T$ to have a special node, called the \emph{root}, of degree $2$ or $0$ and such a branch-decomposition will be called a \emph{rooted} branch-decomposition.
-We will assume that $T$ is a rooted binary tree by picking an arbitrary edge $e$ and subdividing $e$ to create a degree-$2$ root node $\rt$.
-We may orient each edge of $T$ towards the root $\rt$ and assume that $T$ is a rooted binary directed tree.
+For a node~$v$ of $T^b$, let $\V_v$ be the set of all elements of~$\V$ associated with~$v$ and its descendants by $\L$.
+The \emph{boundary space} $B_v$ at $v$ is defined as $B_v=\spn{\V_v}\cap \spn{\V-\V_v}$.
+We shall encode partial branch-decompositions of $\V_v$ with respect to the boundary spaces $B_v$ of a given branch-decomposition $(T^b,\L^b)$.
+In order to describe it, we need to introduce $B$-namus and relevant terminology to manipulate $B$-namus, which will be given in Subsections~\ref{subsec:namu}--\ref{subsec:ksafe}.